Catan and 27 Others v Moldova and Russia, Caldare and 42 Others v Moldova and Russia and Cercavschi and 98 Others v Moldova and Russia

 INTERIGHTS' role: Advisers to counsel

-For more background see the Court's admissibility decision of 2010 (for the webcast of this hearing, click here).
+For more background see the Court's admissibility decision of 2010 (for the webcast of this hearing, click here) and the brief submitted by Promo-LEX and INTERIGHTS.
 INTERIGHTS lawyers Doina Ioana Straisteanu and Iain Byrne attended the admissibility hearing (held on 9 June 2009) as advisers to lawyers from Promo-LEX.